ADMISSION

 GERALDINE TOWN HALL/PICTURE THEATRE

-Constructed by the Geraldine Borough Council and opened in August 1925, built as the Town Hall which also doubled as a picture theatre, front rooms on ground floor housed the Geraldine library and reading room, Cuth Knight was employed by the GBC as a manager/projectionist and the GBC fitted the hall out to show films, Town Hall replaced another hall in Geraldine which also at the time was used for film screenings, the old hall was a drill hall from WW1.
+Constructed by the Geraldine Borough Council and opened in August 1925, built as the Town Hall which also doubled as a picture theatre, the front rooms on the ground floor housed the Geraldine library and reading room, Cuth Knight was employed by the GBC as a manager/projectionist and the GBC fitted the hall out to show films, The Town Hall replaced another hall in Geraldine which also at the time was used for film screenings, the old hall was a drill hall from WW1, There was also another cinema in Geraldine named Popular Pictures which was the Oddfellows Hall. which operated until 1931.

-Silent films screened in the Town Hall with the proceeds going to the GBC, in 1931 the GBC voted to no longer continue to exhibit films as the cost of converting the hall to a sound theatre was very high and it was thought at the time by the GBC the sound films where not appropriate forms of entertainment, Films ceased and for several months in early 1931 the hall sat unused apart from the odd meeting and traveling show, GBC decided to lease hall to Cuth Knight whom agreed and re-opened with sound on film equipment, Cuth operated the film screenings under the name GERALDINE TALKIES then later GERALDINE MUNICIPAL THEATRE, in 1958 a new memorial hall and library was built next door to the Town Hall and with this the library moved out and the Town Hall became a full time picture theatre, At this time the former library area on the right side of the front of the building was converted to toilets (prior to this the toilets where outside accessed via the doors on either side of the stage) Cuth closed down the film screenings in 1967 due to poor attendance brought on by TV, the theatre being vandalised constantly and as Cuth had reached retirement age.
+Silent films screened in the Town Hall with the proceeds going to the GBC, in late 1930 the GBC voted to no longer continue to exhibit films as the cost of converting the hall to a sound theatre was very high and it was thought at the time by the GBC that sound films where not appropriate forms of entertainment, Film screenings ceased and for several months in early 1931 the hall sat unused apart from the odd meeting and traveling show, GBC decided to lease hall to Cuth Knight whom agreed and re-opened the screenings fitted with sound on film equipment, Cuth operated his business under the name GERALDINE TALKIES then later GERALDINE MUNICIPAL THEATRE, Cuth also exhibited films in other rural halls such as Mayfield, Staverley, Fairlie and Tekapo to name a few, in 1960 a new memorial hall and library was built next door to the Town Hall and with this the library moved out and the Town Hall became a full time picture theatre, At this time the former library area on the right side of the front of the building was converted to toilets (prior to this the toilets where outside accessed via the doors on either side of the stage) Cuth closed down the film screenings in 1967 due to poor attendance brought on by TV, the theatre being vandalised constantly by the baby boomers who by now where in their teens and as Cuth had reached retirement age.

 In the late 1990s Barry started to slowly replaced the now very old seats which the GBC installed back in 1970 with old 2nd hand couches which where a cheap option compared to buying more cinema seats, these couches became a well known and loved aspect to the theatre and started a trend that would see other cinemas around NZ do the same.